HyPrismTeam/HyPrism/README.md

 **HyPrism** is an unofficial, open-source launcher for Hytale.
 This project is **not** affiliated with, endorsed by, sponsored by, or approved by **Hypixel Studios**, **Riot Games**, or any of their affiliates

 ### Intellectual Property
-"Hytale", "Hypixel Studios", and strictly related logos and assets are trademarks or registered trademarks of **Hypixel Studios Inc.**.
+"Hytale", "Hypixel Studios", and strictly related logos and assets are trademarks or registered trademarks of **Hypixel Studios Inc**.
 All rights reserved by their respective owners. usage of this software is subject to the terms of the [Hytale End-User License Agreement (EULA)](https://hytale.com/eula)

 ### Game Files & Distribution